 - pinch of nutmeg

-- In a large sauce pan, cook all of the ingredients over medium-high heat from 15 minutes.
+In a large sauce pan, cook all of the ingredients over medium-high heat from 20 minutes.
 Then continue to cook on low until apples get mushy and to the consistency you prefer.
-I mashed the applesauce with a potato masher!
+May use an immersion blender to get a pureed applesauce.
+Or, you can mash the applesauce with a potato masher!